Solving the Regge-Wheeler and Teukolsky equations: supervised versus unsupervised physics-informed neural networks: Black hole perturbation theory: asymptotically-flat space-times

 \subsection{Schwarzschild black hole}

-To obtain the equations governing the propagation of fields of various spins within a BH metric, we consider their respective equations of motion in asymptotically flat space-times that impose astrophysical boundary conditions on the QNMs, such that the only physically allowed wavefunctions are at the BH event horizon and outgoing at spatial infinity, with an exponential decay in the temporal domain.
-When considering the Schwarzschild BH, this asymptotic behavior of QNMs $\psi(x)$ is expressed as:
+In general, to obtain the equations governing the propagation of fields of various spins in some BH metric, $g_{\mu\nu}$, we consider their respective equations of motion.
+Furthermore, astrophysical boundary conditions are imposed on the associated solutions (i.e. the QNMs) such that they are ingoing at the BH event horizon and outgoing at spatial infinity.
+In the temporal domain, they generally decay exponentially.
+To outline BH perturbation theory, we begin with the Schwarzschild case whose metric is given as~\cite{1916AbhKP1916..189S}: